emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 Also key is the ability to estimate the storage volume needed to store the data, both during and after the analysis.
 The required strategy will differ for datasets of varying size.
-Smaller datasets (e.g. a few megabytes in size) can be managed locally with a simple data management plan, whereas larger datasets (e.g. gigabytes to petabytes) will in almost all cases require careful planning and preparation (Rule 10).
+Smaller datasets (e.g., a few megabytes in size) can be managed locally with a simple data management plan, whereas larger datasets (e.g., gigabytes to petabytes) will in almost all cases require careful planning and preparation (Rule 10).